vyvas33/gesture_controlled_sma_robotic_hand/README.md

 # btp
-This repo will contain all the codes used in the Btech Project
+This repo contains all the codes used in the Btech Project